eggheadio/egghead-ui/CONTRIBUTING.md

   utils/ (optional utility modules)
 ```

+### Paths

+ES2015 modules are used for sharing code between files. `NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.
+When trying to decide if an import should use an absolute or relative path, it depends on the situation: if something belongs to an inner module/component, it should reference the pieces relatively; if something is using a general promoted module/component, it should import the pieces absolutely.
+A good rule of thumb is to keep everything relative that would be moved together so it is self-contained.

 ### Promotion

 All resources are eligible for **promotion** to facilitate code reuse.
 If a resource is shared by multiple files the principle of [lowest common ancestor](https://en.wikipedia.org/wiki/Lowest_common_ancestor) applies and that shared resource is _promoted_ to the lowest common ancestor’s directory.